laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

    Check our :ref:`installation troubleshooting` page if this step raises an error.

-4. Go to :external:`PyTorch site <https://pytorch.org/get-started/locally/#start-locally>` to get the command to install `Pytorch` and `Torchvision` with the parameters *Pytorch Build: Stable*, your operating system, *Package: Conda*, *Language: Python* and your compute platform (for NVIDIA Cuda > 11.8 select *CUDA 11.8*, for AMD select *ROCm* and select *CPU* if your computer doesn't have any graphical device).
+4. Go to :external:`PyTorch site <https://pytorch.org/get-started/locally/#start-locally>` to get the command to install `Pytorch` and `Torchvision` with the parameters *Pytorch Build: Stable*, your operating system, *Package: Conda*, *Language: Python* and your compute platform (for NVIDIA Cuda > 11.8 select *CUDA 11.8*, for AMD select *ROCm* and select *CPU* if your computer doesn't have any graphics device).
 The command will appear as:

    .. code-block:: bash